 Gabriel Lalemant entered the Jesuits at the age of nineteen.
 He was ordained at twenty-seven and then served the Order as a scholar, professor, and college administrator.
 Delicate in body, he had a strong desire to convert the Huron tribes.
 Thus after spending two years in Canada, he left for Huronia and quickly learned to speak the natives' tongue.
 He assisted jean de Brebeuf for only one month before sharing with him the palm of martyrdom on 1 7 March 1649.

 Charles Garnier joined the Jesuit Mission in Huronia at the age of thirty-one.
 For thirteen years he served as pastor and missionary to the Hurons and Petuns.
 Gentle, innocent, and fearless, his great faith in God's goodness drew many to the baptismal font.
 Even when his settlement was attacked and he was himself wounded, he continued baptizing neophytes and caring for an injured Huron.
 He soon died from his wounds, about thirty miles from Ste.
 Marie.

 St. Ignace II (as it is called) is the exact location where Sts.
 Jean de Brebeuf and Gabriel Lalemant suffered their martyrdom.
 It is at located off Rosemount Road, South of Highway 12.
-It is at this location where The Mass is offered in the morning.

 Directions to St. Ignace II (Pilgrimage will start at St. Ignace walking to the Shrine)

-Directions to the Martyrs Shrine from St. Ignace II:
+Directions to the Martyrs Shrine from St. Ignace II

-Return to Highway 12, and at the Shell station turn Left.
+- Return to Highway 12, and at the Shell station turn Left.
 Continue on Highway 12 West for about 10 Km and the Martyrs Shrine will be on your right (on the north side of Highway 12; do not confuse with St. Marie among the Hurons historical site).